 Breaking Stalin’s Nose by Eugene Yelchin is a simple yet powerful story of a 10-year-old boy who has always been devoted to Communism, the Communist Party and Comrade Stalin.
 His world is shaken after his faithful father is arrested.
 This compact novel also features dramatic black-and-white pictures.

 Angel on the Square by Gloria Whelan is the first in a quartet series of Communist Russia.
 It shows both sides of the Russian Revolution opening in 1913 when this aristocratic girl goes to live with the Romanov family because her widowed mother is lady-in-waiting to Empress Alexandra.
 We get to know the Romanovs in a warm and personal way and see what a doting father Nicholas II is to his children.
 However, she also witnesses the exploitation of workers in the cities and the terrible living conditions of peasants.
 Meanwhile, war is spreading throughout Europe and Russia is collapsing.
 We give this fast-paced and absorbing book our highest review possible.
+This book is a must!

 The Impossible Journey by Gloria Whelan is the second in the quartet series of Communist Russia.
 This book, which opens in 1934 in Leningrad, a generation after the Communist Revolution, is every bit as engaging as the first.
 The children of the heroine and hero in Angel on the Square are alone and desperate after their father is arrested and mother is exiled to Siberia.
 They are determined to find their mom and embark on a 1,000-mile journey in hopes of reunification.
 Filled with adventure and suspense, the children encounter many obstacles and confrontations and even a beautiful experience with the Samoyed tribe in the Siberian wilderness.